carevalo2/LebronJamesBot/README.md

 1. You need to create a .env file in the directory under LebronJamesBot.

-You need to set three secrets: discord_token (your bot's discord token) database_password (your database password, postgresql) DATABASE_URL (the url to your database, use pgadmin if you don't know it)
+You need to set four secrets:
+discord_token (your bot's discord token) database_password (your database password, postgresql) DATABASE_URL (the url to your database, use pgadmin if you don't know it)